xh3b4sd/loader/README.md

 # loader
 Loader generates go code containing loaded assets.
+It was originally developed to support the Anna project.
+See https://github.com/xh3b4sd/anna for more information.

-That way arbitrary files can be embedded into go source code.
+Using loader arbitrary files can be embedded into go source code.
 This is like https://github.com/jteeuwen/go-bindata but not binary safe.
 Only use this for UTF-8 files.